 - Video links and other systems to conduct proceedings.

 Moores welcome the reforms.

 How we can help

-If you seek further advice about the guardianship and administration regime, or require specific assistance with a guardianship and administration matter, please contact Special Counsel - Jessica Latimer or Senior Lawyer - Michael Labiris on 03 9843 2100.
-Alternatively, you can fill out the enquiry form below.
+If you seek further advice about the guardianship and administration regime, or require specific assistance with a guardianship and administration matter, please do not hesitate to contact us.

 This article is part of our Guardianship and Administration Bill series: